If you’re looking to enhance your person-centered care approach, you’re in the right place.

 - Building support networks to wrap around those in care

-Want some strategies to make your approach more person-centered than ever?
-See the expert roundup below, and try these 12 tips:
+Looking for strategies to make your approach more person-centered than ever?
+Need tips to share with your colleagues?
+Check out the expert roundup below, and try these 12 tips:

-- Help the person manage their own care.
+1. Help the person manage their own care

 - What’s their background?